juliano-soares/expressots-examples/expressots-mongodb/README.md

 MONGODB_PASSWORD=expressots
 MONGODB_USERNAME=expressots
 ```
-- Add MongoDB with the command:
+- Add mongodb and @tpyes/mongodb in your project with the command:

 ```bash
 # Using yarn